lewis-worsley/hangman/README.md

 ### Content
 <hr>

+- https://www.reddit.com/r/learnpython/comments/2dtjzh/how_to_increment_a_global_variable_when_a/: helped solve the issue on player score
 - Random Word Generator: generating a list of random words for the Hangman to be able to function.
-- ASCII Art Generator: Creating the font art style for opening screen title and goodbye screens.

 <br>